The Role of Accessory Work

-The bench press seems to be a stable in every athlete’s regimen except the Functional Fitness athlete.
+The bench press seems to be a stable in every athlete’s regimen except the CrossFit athlete.

-Let’s be honest, its probably because Functional Fitness athletes are known for sucking at bench.
+Let’s be honest, its probably because CrossFit athletes are known for sucking at bench.

 Bench pressing is a great accessory movement because it provides another opportunity for strict upper body pressing (a rarity in Functional Fitness as we previously discussed) as well as developing the pecs.

 Per the multitude of pec injuries at the 2018 regionals, we know Functional Fitness doesn’t commonly work the pecs.
-Push-ups and ring dips are often the only pec involvement a Functional Fitness athlete gets.
+Push-ups and ring dips are often the only pec involvement a CrossFit athlete gets.